Skip to Main Content

 Page was an editor and writer for Smithsonian Magazine, who also wrote many popular books on the natural sciences and anthropology.
 In the 1980's, he became interested in Native history and culture.
 Page wrote an article on the theft of sacred artifacts from the Hopi.
 When the article was rejected by several publishers, he turned the article into a mystery novel, The Stolen Gods (1993), which became a series featuring blind sculptor Mo Bowdre and his half-Hopi girlfriend, Connie Barnes.
 Page lived in Corrales from the late 1980's-2004.

-Satterwait is the author of the Joshua Croft mystery series, featuring a Santa Fe private detective.
+Satterthwait, a world traveler, is the author of numerous books set in the Western United States including the Joshua Croft mystery series, featuring a Santa Fe private detective.

-Taichert lives in New Mexico and is the author of the Sasha Solomon series, which features a public relations consultant in Albuqeruque.
+Taichert lives in New Mexico and is the author of the Sasha Solomon series, which features a public relations consultant in Albuquerque.
 The series begins with the Belen Hitch.

 The husband and wife team of Aimee and David Thurlo wrote more 75 novels before Aimee's death.
 Mystery series set in New Mexico include the Ella Clah series (features a Navajo FBI agent), the Sister Agatha series, and the Lee Nez vampire series.
 David continues to write and his current series is the Charlie Henry series, starting with the Pawnbroker.